cloudogu/dogu-development-docs/docs/additional/interesting_aspects_en.md

 This includes aspects like:
 - Checking permission for scripts (startup.sh), volumes.
 - Checking the UID & GID for files (startup.sh, resources, volumes, write-dependent paths)
-- Accessibility of the software: TCP health checks
+- Readiness of the software: TCP health checks

 For pipeline integration, we recommend using the `ecoSystem.verify()` method from the [dogu-build-lib][dogu-build-lib].
 An example call looks like the following in a Jenkinsfile: